Numerical and analytical results for geometric measure of coherence and geometric measure of entanglement: Results

 Since there is no corresponding analytic solution for general single-qutrit mixed states, we randomly generate $10^5$ density matrices to draw their corresponding upper and lower bounds.
-In Fig. \ref{fig3}, there is a clear dividing line between two bounds indicating that the numerical results obtained by our algorithm conforms to the inequality (\ref{f7}), and points on the upper bound is closer to the dividing line than points on the lower bound for many $3\times 3$ density matrices.
+In Fig. \ref{fig1}, there is a clear dividing line between two bounds indicating that the numerical results obtained by our algorithm coincide with the analytical results from the inequality (\ref{f7}), and points on the upper bound is closer to the dividing line than points on the lower bound for many $3\times 3$ density matrices.

 Now we consider the following mixed state

 with $|\psi^+\rangle=\frac{1}{\sqrt{d}}\sum_{i=0}^{d-1}|i\rangle$, $\idol$ being the $d\times d$ identity matrix, and $0\leq p \leq 1$.
 Since the mixed state $\rho$ is highly symmetric, it will remain unchanged when we exchange its basis order.
 It limits that the reference incoherent state in geometric measure of coherence must have the same diagonal elements, i.e., the closest incoherent state $\delta$ to the density matrix $\rho$ has to be